What Should I Look for in a Contract and Binding Agreements?

 What to include in a contract

 A contract should contain everything agreed upon by you and your licensed contractor.
 It should detail the work, price, when payments will be made, who gets the necessary building permits, and when the job will be finished.
-The contract also must identify the contractor, and give his/her address and license number.
+The contract also must identify the contractor, and give their address and license number.
 A good contract also has warnings and notices about the right to cancel, mechanics liens, and allowable delays.

 - Get it in writing.
 Since a written contract protects both you and the contractor, all agreements should be put in writing.
 It should be as specific as possible regarding all materials to be used, such as the quality, quantity, weight, color, size, or brand name as it may apply.
 For example, the contract should read "install oak kitchen cabinets, manufactured by Company XYZ, model 01381A, as per the plan," not just "install kitchen cabinets."